 How long does it take?

-If all the required information is provided and there are no requests for further detail, then the application will take 20 working days to process.
+If all the required information is provided and there are no requests for further information (RFI), then the application will take 20 working days to process.
 If further information is required, then the clock stops until all the information is received.

 How long is my application valid?